ComFreek/logic-based-nlp-tableaux-machine/README.md

 - `(a = b)^T` in conjunction with `ϕ = ψ`, of them containing `a` or `b`.
 - (RM: ∀): `(∀x.ϕ)^T`
 - (RM: ∃): `(∀x. ϕ)^F`
+- (RM: ∃⊥): If (RM: ∃) has been applied with a fresh individual constant and that branch closes entirely, the column which branched because of (RM: ∃) is closed as well.

 ## Installation